lidofinance/depot/README.md

 ### Omnibus Item

 Each omnibus consists of items.
-Omnibus item is an object that contains action title, EVM script call, and expected events that should be fired after the vote is executed.
+Omnibus item is an object that contains item title, EVM script call, and expected events that should be fired after the vote is executed.

 ```typescript